carmenrosalop88/assignment9/README.md

 Map: http://trends.vera.org/incarceration-rates?year=1983 and http://trends.vera.org/about
 I would like to visualize the following:

-I want to visualize information about incarceration and add stories, pictures, quotes, a brief summary and keywords of interviews of people who I have met with and have shared their story with me.
+I want the website to be divided in two.
+First, visualizations of data related to incarceration.
+Second, have a section in which I can feature the stories of people who have experienced the criminal justice system includingL: pictures, quotes, a brief summary and keywords of interviews of people who I have met with and have shared their story with me.

 <img src="4.png" alt="Chart" style="width:304px;height:228px;">
 <img src="1.png" alt="Chart" style="width:304px;height:228px;">